-The Registrant did not reply to the Complainant's contentions.
+The Registrant did not reply to the Complainant.
+Hence, the Respondent's contentions are not known.

 6. Discussion and Findings

 The Rules instructs this Arbitrator as to the principles to be used in rendering its decision.
 It says that, "an arbitrator shall decide a Complaint on the basis of the statements and documents submitted to it and in accordance with the Arbitration and Conciliation Act 1996, Dispute Resolution Policy, the Rules of Procedure and any bye-laws, rules and guidelines framed thereunder and any law that the Arbitrator deems to be applicable".